seerhein-lab/micgwaf/micgwaf-core/src/docs/requestProcessing.md

-How Micgwaf processes a HTTP request
+How micgwaf processes a HTTP request
 ====================================

 micgwaf generates classes to handle incoming requests and to prodoce the appropriate response.